aikonbrasil/web/_pages/about.md

 <div style="text-align: justify">
-I am an Electronic Engineer with a Master in Electrical Engineering and a Ph.D in Wireless Communication.
+I am an Electronic Engineer with a Master and Doctorate (Ph.D.) degree in Electrical Engineering, both on Wireless Communication.
 </div>

 <div style="text-align: justify">